keremlin/Tosan-Transaction-microservice/README.md

 # Customer microservice - Tosan Banking=Loan project
-There are Four microServices in this project.
+There are Four microServices in this project:
+  - [Customer](https://github.com/keremlin/Customer-microservice---Tosan-Banking) : This project is providing customer related services such as Registration.
+  - [Deposit](https://github.com/keremlin/Deposit-microservice---Tosan-Banking) : This project aims to handle deposit related works.
+  - [Transactions](https://github.com/keremlin/Transactions-microservice---Tosan-Banking) : All transactions that happened in other services will be save using this service.
+  - [Loans]() : The project create Loans and bind them to other services.
 ## Documents
+### Compile and Run
 ### Code
 This project is based on Spring boot 2.6.4 and JDK 11.
-There are Five packages in this project :
+There are Six packages (Layers) in this project :
 ```bash
   ├───java
   │   └───com